There are so many ways you can help make a difference in the lives of patients and families today.

 The Health Care Professional (HCP) – Professional Development Grants allow four (4) health care professionals to access funding to enhance their work and role by attending a medical, scientific or professional development conference / workshop that aligns with the work they do with people affected by a brain tumour.

-Please note: Applications for 2020 Health Care Professional (HCP) – Professional Development Grants are now CLOSED.
+Please note: Applications for 2021 Health Care Professional (HCP) – Professional Development Grants will open in November, 2020.

 Brain Tumour Foundation of Canada now offers four (4) $750.00 CAD professional development grants to: